 MED3000 is a topical gel applied directly to the head (glans) of the penis for the treatment of male erectile dysfunction ("ED").

-MED3000 is a unique formulation of DermaSys® using volatile solvent components specifically tailored for the treatment of ED.
+MED3000 is a unique formulation using volatile solvent components specifically tailored for the treatment of ED.

 MED3000 is a treatment applied directly to the head (glans) of the penis and massaged for 15 seconds.
 ED sufferers or their partners can apply the gel directly to the man’s penis as part of foreplay.
 It is fast-acting helping men get an erection within 10 minutes, and easy to use helping to restore spontaneity and intimacy in the relationship whilst offering an excellent safety profile.

-In April 2022, Futura was granted approval for a UKCA certification for MED3000, supplementing the EU MDR approval.
-The UKCA mark will replace the CE mark in Great Britain from 1 July 2023.
+In April 2022, Futura was granted UKCA certification for MED3000, supplementing the EU MDR authorisation.
+The UKCA mark willreplace the CE mark for medical devices in Great Britain from 1 July 2030.

-Our commercial partners have filed regulatory submissions in various countries with five regulatory approvals in the Middle East with more to follow.
+Our commercial partners have filed regulatory submissions in various countries with six regulatory approvals in the Middle East (including Saudi Arabia and the United Arab Emirates), as well as Mexico and Australia, with more to follow.

 MED3000 works through a unique evaporative mode of action.
 MED3000’s combination of volatile components creates a novel action that stimulates nerve sensors in the highly innervated glans penis by a cooling and recovery warming effect, rapidly leading to smooth muscle relaxation, tumescence and erection as shown on the diagram below.